Jeonju is the capital city of North Jeolla Province (Jeollabuk-do), a province in the southwest of South Korea..

 Hanji is an extremely durable and high-quality paper, made from the inner bark of the mulberry tree, which grows well in Korea..

-the museum has an extensive collection of 3,000 artifacts and a data-base documenting the long history of Hanji..
+the museum has an extensive collection of 3,000 artefacts and a data-base documenting the long history of Hanji..

-part of the raw materials and tools use to produce Hanji.. the museum also exhibits different type of Hanji products, which include clothes, wallpaper, lamp cover, necktie and many decorative materials..
+part of the raw materials and tools used to produce Hanji.. the museum also exhibits different type of Hanji products, which include clothes, wallpaper, lamp cover, necktie and many decorative materials..

 demonstration by a Jijang.. the pulp (mixture of fibers from processed mulberry bark, water and natural adhesive) are strained through a bamboo screen, which is shaken back and forth to create a crisscross pattern of fibers on the Hanji..